Jimmy MacBeath

-Jimmy MacBeath (1894–1972) was a Scottish Traveller and Traditional singer of the Bothy Ballads from the north east of Scotland.
+Jimmy MacBeath (1894–1972) was a Scottish Traveller and Traditional singer of the Bothy ballads from the north east of Scotland.
 He was both a mentor and source for fellow singers during the mid 20th century British folk revival.
 He had a huge repertoire of songs, which were recorded by Alan Lomax and Hamish Henderson.

 Life

 Jimmy MacBeath (pronounced the same as Macbeth) was born to a family of Scottish Travellers in the fishing village of Portsoy, Banffshire, Scotland.
 He learned songs such as "Lord Randall" (Child Ballad 12) from his mother.
 At the age of 13 he started work as a live-in farm hand at Deskford.
 He was a bachelor all his life and learned many songs in the bothies, or farm huts where the male farm workers lived.
 He was to be a traveller for much of his life; in 1908 he took his first long walk, from Inverness to Perth.
 In the First World War he joined the Gordon Highlanders and fought in Flanders.
 Later he served in the Royal Army Medical Corps during the Irish War of Independence.
 In the 1920s he was demobbed.
 Working as a kitchen porter, begging and at seasonal fruit picking, he set about tramping the roads of Scotland, England, the Channel Islands, and Nova Scotia.
 In the streets, pubs, hiring fairs, and markets he earned money by singing.
 It is even said that he sang in cinemas, which had no piano to play during silent films.
 He tended to wander during the summer, and spend the winter in Elgin.

+Death

 He died in Tor-na-Dee Hospital in Aberdeen and was buried in his native Portsoy.